SINGLE PACK BASEBALL CARDS

 Of course not finding any hits, stars or short prints in pack after pack of the same set can grow frustrating if bought individually over many months.
 But that’s part of what makes finally landing something great so thrilling.
 And if bought selectively from a variety of years, the infrequency of repeat cards helps maximize the sense of acquisition vs repetition.
 Opening a pack of 90s Finest next to a 2000s SP Authentic is like getting a little time capsule of different baseball eras in one convenient package for not much investment.

-Read also: HOW MUCH BASEBALL CARDS ARE WORTH
+Read also: FREE APPRAISAL FOR BASEBALL CARDS

 And therein lies the true appeal of single packs- you never know what little blast from the past you might pull.
 Recent sets take pains to include new stars alongside familiar faces of the past, whether current HoFers, old rivals, or childhood favorites now in their post-playing days as managers or broadcasters.
 Getting someone like Greg Maddux, Derek Jeter, or Tony Gwynn from even a few years ago in a random pack can be just as exciting as any current star.